Killing off: Television

 When racing driver Perry McCarthy left the television show Top Gear, his character, The Stig, was 'killed off' in a stunt involving driving a Jaguar off an aircraft carrier; he was replaced with a similar but white-suited version of the same character.

 After the death of Dan Blocker in 1972, Bonanza ended after its 14th season in 1973 without his character Hoss Cartwright.
 The result of having his character killed off did not occur until the TV film adaptation Bonanza: The Next Generation in 1988.

 In the Dinosaurs' infamous finale "Changing Nature", all the dinosaur characters are killed off by the coming of Ice age, surprising the audience.
 Michael Jacobs stated that "We certainly wanted to make the episode to be educational to the audience", and as people knew dinosaurs were no longer alive, "The show would end by completing the metaphor and showing that extinction."

+The Walt Disney Company is believed to have killed off the wife of Goofy from the Everyman short films on the pre-released script of Goof Troop as Goofy tells his son Max that she’s "up there with the stars" without direct details.
+For a long time, Disney has refused to explain about Mrs. Goof's personality due to the company’s tendencies against inter-specie marriage being portrayed, as well as dismissing the entire Everyman films' canon on the grounds that they were regarded as sexist.
+However, this statement wasn’t used in the show itself, regarding this as a speculation as Disney Guest Services FAQ confirmed there are no definitive answers regarding details of Mrs. Goof at this time due to the result that she was never revealed "on the screen".

+Some characters after the deaths of their actors are not killed off, but are forced to be phased out, like Mermaid Man and Barnacle Boy from SpongeBob SquarePants who could not be recast in subsequent episodes after Ernest Borgnine dying of kidney failure in 2012, and Tim Conway dying from complications of normal pressure hydrocephalus in 2019.
+Their characters are replaced by Captain Doug Quasar and Pat-Tron afterwards.

+Trini Kwan, the first Yellow Ranger from the original series, is killed off in Mighty Morphin Power Rangers: Once & Always (2023) due to her actress Thuy Trang died in the car crash in 2001, at the age of 27.
+Trang is dedicated to her memory, alongside with Jason David Frank, his actor who played Tommy Oliver, died of suicide in 2022.